eggohito/item-multi-part-lib/README.md

 </summary>
 <br>

-In the function, you would need to append any data type to the `input.tag.multi-part-lib.parts` NBT array (but you can only have single data type in the array), doing so would increase the "base" item's `multi-part-lib.part_count` NBT, which can then be used to check how many parts are there in the "base" item.
+In the function, you would need to append any data type to the `input.tag.item-multi-part-lib.parts` NBT array (but you can only have single data type in the array), doing so would increase the "base" item's `item-multi-part-lib.part_count` NBT, which can then be used to check how many parts are there in the "base" item.

-After putting in your "part" data and/or arbitrary data in the `input` NBT path of the `multi-part-lib:io` storage, you can call the `multi-part-lib:api/set_data` function to apply the changes made to the "base" item.
+After putting in your "part" data and/or arbitrary data in the `input` NBT path of the `item-multi-part-lib:io` storage, you can call the `item-multi-part-lib:api/set_data` function to apply the changes made to the "base" item.

 <ol>
 <details>
 <summary>
-Here's an example function that would append an NBT compound in the <code>input.tag.multi-part-lib.parts</code> NBT path containing the generic data of the "part" item
+Here's an example function that would append an NBT compound in the <code>input.tag.item-multi-part-lib.parts</code> NBT path containing the generic data of the "part" item
 </summary>

 ```mcfunction